Hasmire/24-Chicken-Manager/README.md

 6. Open http://localhost:8000 in your browser

 ## For Frontend
-Put the files in the /resources/ directory.
+Put the html or php files in the /resources/views/ directory.

-If you are using **blade templates**, put the blade.php files in the /resources/views/ directory.
 Also, put the css, js, images, and other public access files in the /public/ directory.

 ## Blade Template
 Click [here](https://laravel.com/docs/9.x/blade "here") for the documentation of the PHP templating engine to be used.